horiaahmed/DevOps-Internship-Assessment-Todo-List-Nodejs/README.md

 - Two Hosts Managed successfully
 ![](https://github.com/horiaahmed/DevOps-Internship-Assessment-Todo-List-Nodejs/blob/main/assets/screenshots/2025-07-28%20(7).png)

-By compeleted this **phase 2&3**
+By compelete this **phase 2&3**
 Ansible has to run from your local machine against the VM.
-This requirement also achieved
+This requirement was also achieved
 ---
 ### Part3 -